JudeWalsh/goaliewebapp/README.md

 ## Start the React Frontend

-### Open a new Terminal and navigate to 'Frontend" directory
+### Open a new Terminal and navigate to 'Frontend' directory

 `cd frontend`